-The Law Aptitude Examination (LAE) consists of objective tests designed to measure certain abilities necessary to succeed in the College.
+The Law Aptitude Examination (LAE) consists of objective tests designed to measure aptitude for the study of law.
 The test subjects include Communication Skills, Reading Comprehension and Vocabulary, Critical Thinking, and Verbal and Quantitative Reasoning.
 Passing the LAE is a requirement for admission.

 What are the documentary requirements for application?